 Spike glared.
 "You cannot possibly compare me to that wanker."

-"You've got me there," Xander agreed as he went back to his book.
+"You've got me there," Xander said as he went back to his book.

 "No," he rushed to assure her.
 "That's fine.
 You go ahead."
 He turned and headed for the loft.
 "The rest of us back to work, right?"